paiqo/Databricks-VSCode/README.md

 		],
 		...
 ```
-Even though the values are configured in the Workspace settings, they are not persisted there!
-Instead, they are converted and stored in the User settings to avoid any sensitive information like the ```personalAccessToken``` to be check-in to GIT accidentially.
-The workspace only contains a link to the User settings then.
+The sensitive values entere like `personalAccessToken` will be safely stored in the system key chain/credential manager once the configuration is read the first time.
+This happens if you open the extension.
-Existing connections can be updated by using the settings UI and specifying the ```databricks.connection.defaultdisplayName``` you want to update.
-All other settings you configure will then overwrite the existing values.
-Also, new connections can be added this way at any time.
-To delete a connection, you need to manually remove it from the User settings at the moment (will be improved in future versions!).
-This works for single connections via ```databricks.connection.default.*``` but also via ```databricks.connections.[]``` if you want to add/modify multiple connections at once.
+Existing connections can be updated directly in VSCode settigns or via the JSON editor.
+To update a `personalAccessToken`, simply re-enter it and the extension will update it in the system key chain/credential manager.
-Alternatively, you can also modify the User settings directly - but this is for advanced users only!
-Check the configuration ```databricks.userWorkspaceConfigurations```.
-It list all workspace connections that were ever configured together with their unique workspace GUID which is used to link them to the corresponding VS Code workspace.
+The only important thing to keep in mind is that the `displayName` should be unique on the whole machine (across all VSCode workspaces) as the `displayName` is used to identify the `personalAccessToken` to load from the system key chain/credential manager.

 Another important setting which requires modifying the JSON directly are the export formats which can be used to define the format in which notebooks are up-/downloaded.
 Again, there is a default/current setting ```databricks.connection.default.exportFormats``` and it can also configured per Connection:
 ``` json